thi-cs-slides/simple-nginx-with-php/Readme.md

 1. Download and unpack this project, then open the folder in VS Code.
 This is important as the debugging configuration in `.vscode/launch.json` relies on the correct workspace path.
 2. Install the `PHP Debug` extension in VS Code to enable breakpoints and debugging features.
-3. Install Docker Desktop on your system.
+3. Install Docker Desktop or Podman on your system.
+   - For Docker: Install Docker Desktop
+   - For Podman: Install Podman and podman-compose

 ## Docker and Podman Configuration

-The project uses the following `docker-compose.yml` configuration (included in this package):
+The project uses the following compose configuration (`docker-compose.yml`, included in this package):

 ```yml
 services: